2 1/2 cups (about 11 ounces) all-purpose bleached flour

-Sprinkle the minimum amount of water over the butter and flour mixture and stir gently with a fork the dough should begin holding together.
-If the mixture still appears dry and crumbly, add the remaining water, 1 teaspoon at a time for the smaller quantity of dough, a tablespoon at a time for the larger quantity, until the dough holds together easily.
+Sprinkle the minimum amount of water over the butter and flour mixture and stir gently with a fork -- the dough should begin holding together.
+If the mixture still appears dry and crumbly, add the remaining water, a tablespoon at a time, until the dough holds together easily.

-Scatter the minimum amount of water on the butter and flour mixture and pulse 5 or 6 times the dough should begin holding together.
-If the mixture still appears dry and crumbly, add the remaining water, 1 teaspoon at a time for the smaller quantity of dough,one tablespoon at a time for the larger quantity, until the dough holds together easily.
+Scatter the minimum amount of water on the butter and flour mixture and pulse 5 or 6 times -- the dough should begin holding together.
+If the mixture still appears dry and crumbly, add the remaining water, a tablespoon at a time, until the dough holds together easily.

-Turn the dough out onto a lightly floured surface and form it into a disk (two equal disks for the larger amount of dough).
-Sandwich the disk(s) of dough between two pieces of plastic wrap and press it into a 6inch circle.
-Refrigerate the dough until firm, or until you are ready to use it, at least 1 hour, or up to several days
+Turn the dough out onto a lightly floured surface and form it into a disk.
+Wrap and refrigerate the dough until firm, or until you are ready to use it, at least 1 hour, or up to several days

 Thanks for checking out the new Food Network recipe page!
 Please provide feedback on what you like or dislike.Take a Survey